 "This mastery over existing is the power of beginning, of starting out from itself, starting from itself neither to act nor to think, but to be" -[Levinas; time and the other]

 Biography Mette Sterre During and after graduating in 2006 from the Bachelor Autonomous Fine Art Bachelor at the Willem de Kooning Academy in Rotterdam, I started making short movies revolving around the notions of the grotesque.
-Through this I started performing and creating costumes that I see as sculptures, distorting the human contour, creating hybrids.
-Wanting ot research and develop the theatrical side of my practice, I moved to London in 2011 where I started at the Master Program Performance and Creative Research at the University of Roehampton, but switched after a half year to the MA Performance Design & Practice at Central Saint Martins, University of the Arts London, graduating in 2014.
+Through this I started performing and creating body masks, distorting the human contour, creating hybrids.
+Wanting to research and develop the theatrical side of my practice, I moved to London in 2011 where I started at the Master Program Performance and Creative Research at the University of Roehampton, but switched after a half year to the MA Performance Design & Practice at Central Saint Martins, University of the Arts London, graduating in 2014.
 I further developed my ideas around the body, movement and materiality as well the development of a more concise understanding of the grotesque, which was the main subject of my master thesis.
-I'm now a visiting practitioner at Central Saint Martins and mentor for BA Textile Design students at Chelsea College of Arts.
-After 7 years living and working in London I’ve moved back to the Netherlands where I’m currently doing a 2 year residency at the post-graduate program of the prestigious Rijksakademie of Visual Arts in Amsterdam until the end of 2020, where I'm currently researching Robotics,trans-humanism, inter sectional feminism, eroticims and speculative fictions and materiality.
-My work has been shown in the Prague Theatre Design Quadrinale, the Watermill Center and Cue Art Foundation in New York, Glasgow International, the Trienale Design Museum in Milan, Kunstverein in Hamburg, Migros Museum, London Design Week, Fashion Gallery in London, Gallery Esmeralda in Curacao, the Museum of Everything in the Kunsthal, David Roberts Art Foundation's Evening of Performances in Club Koko in London.
+I'm now a visiting practitioner at Central Saint Martins London and mentor for BA Textile Design students at Chelsea College of Arts.
+After 7 years living and working in London I’ve moved back to the Netherlands to be resident at the prestigious Rijksakademie of Visual Arts in Amsterdam until tjune 2021.
+Here I started to delve deeper into neuroscience, matter, materiality and speculative fictions through robotics, trans-humanism, inter sectional xeno/glitch feminism, eroticims.
+My work has been shown in the Prague Theatre Design Quadrinale, the Watermill Center and Cue Art Foundation in New York, Glasgow International, the Trienale Design Museum in Milan, Kunstverein in Hamburg, Migros Museum, London Design Week, Fashion Space Gallery in London, Gallery Esmeralda in Curacao, the Museum of Everything in the Kunsthal, David Roberts Art Foundation's Evening of Performances in Club Koko.
 I've worked with Monster Chetwynd, Robert Wilson, Andrey Bartanev, Dimitris Papaioannou, Getinthebackofthevan, Christopher Knowles amongst others.
-My work has been published in Vogue, the Wall street Journal, the New York Times, Artefact Magazine and Volkskrant Magazine, NRC, Parool, Artforum and Xzibit Magazine.
+My work has been published in Vogue Italy, the Wall street Journal, the New York Times, Artefact Magazine and Volkskrant, NRC, Telegraaf, Parool, Artforum and Xibit Magazine, Metropolis M and others.